chrfrantz/NetLogo-Extension-DBSCAN/README.md

 * For older NetLogo versions, please consult the [Readme in branch v6.1](https://github.com/chrfrantz/NetLogo-Extension-DBSCAN/tree/v6.1#readme) (it also covers installation aspects related to Netlogo version 5).

-In addition, you will need to build the [DBSCAN repository](https://github.com/chrfrantz/DBSCAN.git) (Command: `mvn package`) which contains the underlying DBSCAN algorithm.
+In addition, you will need to build the [DBSCAN repository](https://github.com/chrfrantz/DBSCAN.git) (Command: `mvn clean package`) which contains the underlying DBSCAN algorithm.
 Place both jar files in the extensions subfolder `dbscan` (following the structure described under Variant 2).
 Note that all builds have been primarily tested using Java 11.

 ## Bugs and requests